ConnorForan/HiddenItemManager/README.md

  - The hidden wisps do not fire tears if you have Book of Virtues.
  - The hidden wisps remove their effects properly when removed and do not make any effects or noise on "death".
  - The hidden wisps can be properly maintained through quit and continue (assuming SaveData is handled properly and no errors occur).
+ - Each form of Tainted Lazarus will keep seperate sets of hidden items, even while flipping.
+ - All hidden wisps are removed when Genesis is used.

 ## A word of warning